 Chilton Garden Centre has something for everyone, from the usual range of plants and equipment to a gift shop for a spot of shopping and restaurant serving a variety of meals.
 The centre is dog friendly and accessible and

 its friendly team is always happy to share handy tips and advice.
 Chilton is a great place to grab bargain seeds at the end of the season.
-As it is part of the Wyevale group, the website offers lots of gardening tips and advice through articles and videos.
+Now part of British Garden Centres, the website offers online shopping and an overview of the various areas including a few “how to” videos.